 David E. Kelley has a silly side.
 Sure, he’s a former Boston lawyer.
-Yes, he’s married to Michelle Pfeiffer and yes, he’s now a successful television producer.
+Yes, he’s married to Michelle Pfeiffer and quite the successful television producer.
 But at least two of his shows, Ally McBeal and Boston Legal, have exposed him as a person who thinks the world of courtrooms and law firms is too much fun to be taken seriously.
 I thank Kelley for that.
 If I were a lawyer, I would love to work for Cage/Fish.

 Ally McBeal was a hit for Fox in the fall of 1997.
 The show was fresh, inventive and featured an actress many working women came to identify with – as well as scorn, because Calista Flockhart was painfully thin and wore short miniskirts.
-There was a whole eating disorder debate going on, even though it took place entirely outside the show, and other controversies followed.
-Ally McBeal was an attorney with a nice education, but the character often came off as simply a blonde goose.
-And it wasn’t entirely unfair.
+A whole eating disorder debate took off, even though Flockhart’s personal problems took place entirely outside the show.
+Other controversies followed.
+Ally McBeal was an attorney with a nice education, but the character often came across as simply a blonde goose, which had its annoying aspects.
 Too much time went to depicting her troubled love life; everything was fine as long as she was dating someone, but as soon as that relationship ended the viewers had to go through a miserable period of Ally moping to the tune of Vonda Shepard’s predictable covers.

 Flockhart did however have a certain charm and spirit; Ally was not prepared to let anyone walk all over her.
-Another memorable part of the show was the dancing baby and all the other CGI hallucinations that Ally saw on occasion, a fact along with all of her romantic issues that she always felt obliged to discuss with her shrink.
+Another memorable part of the show was the dancing baby and all the other CGI hallucinations that Ally occasionally suffered through, a fact along with all of her romantic issues that she always felt obliged to discuss with her shrink.

 Germann and MacNicol were both hilarious predecessors to the crazed but heartwarming friendship between James Spader and William Shatner in Boston Legal.
 Portia de Rossi and Lucy Liu made colorful contributions to the cast as two attorneys who joined the firm in 1998; the women were hard as nails (Liu was usually accompanied by the “wicked witch” theme from The Wizard of Oz), but surprisingly enough they fell for Richard and John and dated them for a while.
 Another welcome cast member was Robert Downey, Jr. as a fun love interest for Ally… but the actor’s personal problems overwhelmed him and he soon exited the show.